majorkim38/uHoubolt_CAD/README.md

 # µHoubolt CAD
 Space Team's µHoubolt CAD Files, SolidWorks & Step

 Now with actually useful STEP files!
-And FreeCAD .FCStd as an extra Still work in progress!
+And FreeCAD .FCStd as an extra.
+Still work in progress!

 Extracting parts and assemblies with VariCAD.
 VariCAD opens the uHoubolt.step without any issue, by a miracle of Dark Sun Gwyndolin or other deity.